Rear Suspension- the early type

 — Robert Neil, editor, Auto Course (1954)

-The Aurelia featured a groundbreaking independent rear suspension system for the new car.
+The independent rear suspension system for the new car was groundbreaking in its design and execution.
 Lancia had long featured independent front suspension, a staple of the marque since the Lambda, and had introduced an independent rear suspension in the prewar Aprilia, but its design was complicated, a combination of trailing arms, torsion bars, and a transverse leaf spring with tension cables.
-For the Aurelia, this was completely reconsidered, with a much simpler design of triangulated semi-trailing arms.
+For the Aurelia, this was completely reconsidered, with a much simpler design of triangulated semi-trailing arms, and CV joints of their own manufacture both on the inside and outside.
 Lancia explained this new suspension as "Finally, again for the first time, Lancia [has] adopted an entirely new and patented system of their own invention for the independent suspension of rear wheels, with inclined diverging arms and coil springs."

 At that time, work on independent rear suspensions in the automotive industry was limited, if considered at all.
 Other companies (such as Volkswagen, Mercedes-Benz, and Tatra) were exploring the use of either trailing arm, swing axle, or De Dion–type designs.
 Semi-trailing arms were explored in the 1940s only by Lagonda and Lancia; the Lagonda solution was awkward and short-lived.
 The Lancia solution was successful, using triangulated arms to combine benefits of a trailing arm with those of a swing axle.
 It was a design that became widely accepted years later, as the basis for suspension designs by BMW and others in the 1960s and later.